Applications for the 2023 Anuruddha program are now closed. Please check back for 2024 or sign up for our newsletter to stay in the loop.

 Is this work paid?
 Or does it come with any allowance etc?

-This is not a supported role, and does not come with any allowance.
-However, all your food and drinks will be provided, alongside with transport between events, and offsite to do washing and other personal admin.
+This is not a supported role and does not come with any allowance.
+However, all your food and drinks will be provided.
+You will need to provide your own transport, or lift share, to the first event.

 Will I need to pay anything to take part in the Anuruddha Program?

-We are offering the Anuruddha Project in the spirit of dana, and will not be charging anything to take part.
+We are offering the Anuruddha Project in the spirit of dana and will not be charging anything to take part.
+Previous participants have found that they needed money to cover their personal costs during the breaks in between events.

 What food is provided?